Ali-Mikael/IS-course/kill-chain.md

 Let's dive right in!

 ### What is an APT?
-APT = " A systematic process to target and engage an adversary to create desired effects"
+APT (Advanced Persistent Threat) = " A systematic process to target and engage an adversary to create desired effects"
 ### By whom?
 Well resourced & trained adversaries (threat-actors), that conduct multi-year intrusion campaigns.
 ### The "Kill chain"
 The US military doctrine of kill chain = find, fix, track, target, engage & asses.

-**The new cybsec kill chain model, specifically for intrusions, presented in the paper:**
+**The presented cybsec kill chain model, specifically for intrusions:**
 - *Reconnaisance*

 - *Weaponization*